-Addressing Climate change is a race against time.
-We need to act fast to make a transition to renewable energy.
+Climate change is a race against time.
+We need to speed up the transition to renewable energy.

-As individuals we are limited in what we can do but if we work together and support each other we can make change a reality.
+It can be hard to know what to do about it as an individual but if we work together and support each other we can make change a reality.

-Solving climate change is a big task and no one renewable energy project is the solution all by itself but if we all do our part in our own communities we create the momentum needed to get where we need to go faster.
+Addressing the destabilization of our climate is a big task.
+No one renewable energy project is the solution all by itself.
+But if we all do our part in our own communities we create the momentum needed to get where we need to go faster.

-Help Empower OrcaLab to run on Clean Energy!
+1. Help Empower OrcaLab to Run on Clean Energy!

 Since 2013, the their solar system installed installation has already reduced carbon emissions from the gas generator by between 1.5 to 2 tonnes each and every year.
 This translates to a fuel cost savings of up to $2,000 annually which can then be used for vital research rather than paying for a particularly heavily concentrated GHG fuel source.OrcaLab is funded by individuals and organizations who value their effort and is are looking forward to a future without oil.

 Upgrades at the OrcaLab involve doubling of the battery capacity, near doubling of the PV capacity and the an addition of a wind turbine, for a total projected cost at $23,000.

 We are now only 3,000 away from our goal after funds raised from last years event and thanks to generous support from Bullfrog Power.

 2. Help The Tsleil Waututh Nation Build a Large Solar Power Demonstration Project!